 A foodie’s dream with delicious restaurants, street food and the central fish market

 The largest shopping street on the Asian side of Istanbul is in this district

 The most popular district in the Asian side of Istanbul, Kadiköy is the perfect destination for anyone who loves food.
-The Fish Market is a ubiquitous stop on food tours in Istanbul, so be sure to wander around yourself as you’ll find excellent restaurants, charcuteries and shops there.
+The Fish Market is a ubiquitous stop on food tours in Istanbul and well worth a visit.
+You’ll find excellent charcuteries and shops there, as well as some of the best restaurants in Kadiköy.
 This is one of the most popular dining spots for locals in Istanbul so be sure to try at least one of these eateries.
 Like many of Istanbul’s markets and bazaars, it can get a bit crowded at peak times.

 At its heart, Kadiköy is a local area, not a tourist one.
 While it’s very accessible (many people come here for day trips and there’s a range of accommodation options), you’ll have more everyday experiences if you’re based in this area.
 Instead of seeing the great attractions of Istanbul, you’ll spend your time walking through interesting streets, visiting local art galleries and cafes and sipping tea in open air tea gardens (try Moda Çay Bahçesi).
 If you enjoy shopping, head to Bagdat Street - the longest shopping street of the Asian side of Istanbul with 15km of shops, cafes and hotels.

 I wouldn’t necessarily recommend Kadiköy for your first trip to Istanbul, unless you’re planning a longer stay.
 The main attractions are a ferry ride away and if you only have a few days, you’ll end up spending too much time commuting.
 If you’ve already seen the major sites and want a deeper experience of the city - or if you simply want to make local food the focus of your stay - this is an excellent place to start.